SSOC18/quickfix-executor/README.md

 ------------------

-A new order transaction example in YouTube: https://youtu.be/K6vgXpXaFd0 The screencast is also available in this repository, and shows the executor accepting and filling a new order from the Web UI tradeclient through the RabbitMQ server.
+A new order transaction example in YouTube: https://youtu.be/K6vgXpXaFd0 It shows the executor accepting and filling a new order from the Web UI tradeclient through the RabbitMQ server.